amba-git/xor_stego_tool/README.md

 - Python 3.x
 - A `.ppm` image in **P6 binary format** (use GIMP or ImageMagick to convert if needed)
-- You can also use https://www.iloveimg.com/jpg-to-image/jpg-to-png to convert
+- ⚠️If having problem encoding/decoding JPG images, You have to convert to PNG format. use https://www.iloveimg.com/jpg-to-image/jpg-to-png to convert.
+- Also, only `.png` format output possible, beacuse JPEG is lossy.
 ---

 # Installation